BikramdeepSingh/Python/README.md

 # Python

+In a programming language like Python, the syntax is the rules for how each instruction is written and the semantics is the effects the instructions have.

 Python is an interpreted high-level general-purpose programming language.
 Its language constructs as well as its object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.

 Python can be easy to pick up whether you're a first time programmer or you're experienced with other languages.
 The following pages are a useful first step to get on your